 Adaptive management options appropriate for each integrated system are systematically discussed in the B5 - 2 "in practice" chapters.
 In considering possible options, it must be acknowledged that the overall understanding of climate change adaptation mechanisms in integrated production systems is limited.
 One reason for this is that most research on the impacts of climate change has been directed to specialized systems or isolated components of farming systems.
 The actual nature and magnitude of the impacts of climate change on integrated systems in their entirety are not well documented.
 In addition, most of the work on the interactions (trade-offs and/or synergies) between the various components of integrated systems has been undertaken in the context of current climatic conditions.
-More analysis and research at the local level will help evaluate the influence of the continuing process of climate change on the interactions between the various components of integrated production systems, especially in relation to the availability of resources at the farm level, and understand the barriers limiting the adoption of adaptation measures.
+More analysis and research at the local level will help evaluate the influence of the continuing process of climate change on the interactions between the various components of integrated systems and understand the barriers limiting the adoption of adaptation measures.
 The enabling environment for integrated production is addressed in chapter B5 - 3.